Auto Invalidate

 alova.Get('/todo/1', {

-// Match the failure source whose method instance name is submitTodo
+// Match the invalidation source whose method instance name is submitTodo

 hitSource: 'submitTodo'